On the geometry of graphs associated to infinite-type surfaces: Introduction

 \begin{theorem} Let $S$ a connected orientable surface of infinite type, with finite genus and no isolated punctures.
 Then, a $\Mod(S)$-invariant subgraph $\G(S)\subset \Cc(S)$ has infinite diameter if and only if $\G(S) \cap \Outer(S) = \emptyset$.
 Moreover, in this case: \begin{enumerate} \item If $\G(S) \cap \Nonsep(S) = \emptyset$ then $\G(S)$ is not hyperbolic. \item If $\G(S) \cap \Nonsep(S) \ne \emptyset$ then $\G(S)$ is quasi-isometric to $\Nonsep(S)$ or $\Nonsep^*(S)$. \end{enumerate} \end{theorem}

-The classification of infinite-type surfaces, stated as Theorem \ref{thm:class} in Section \ref{sec:ends}, tells us that, under the hypotheses of the theorem, $S$ is homeomorphic to a closed surface with a Cantor set removed.
+\begin{remark}The classification of infinite-type surfaces (see Theorem \ref{thm:class} in Section \ref{sec:ends}) tells us that, under the hypotheses of the theorem, $S$ is homeomorphic to a closed surface with a Cantor set removed. \end{remark}

 As an immediate consequence of Theorem \ref{thm:nonsep}, we get that if $S$ has genus 0 then any connected, $\Mod(S)$-invariant subgraph of $\Cc(S)$ has finite diameter; compare with Corollary \ref{cor:cantor} above.